The little sunny village of Brandberg can be found in the heart of the Zillertal Alps Nature Park, the largest protected area of the Alps

-Branching off from Mayrhofen, you come to a side valley of the Zillertal valley, the so-called Zillergrund.
+Branching off from Mayrhofen, you come to a side valley of the Zillertal, the Zillergrund.
 This is where the village of Brandberg is located, covering almost the entire territory of the Zillergrund and even extending to the South Tyrolean border (Italy).
-The village is accessible from Mayrhofen via a gorge or via the modern tunnel of Hollenzen and is dominated by the Brandenberger Kolm, a 2,700 m high mountain of the Zillertal Alps.
-The name Brandberg, once upon a time called “Pramberg” and “Pramach”, derives from “Brombeere” or “Pram” (blackberry) or refers to a clearing after a fire called “Brandrodung”.
-Also on the emblem of the village the name is illustrated with a blackberry and a mountain.
+The village is accessible from Mayrhofen via a gorge or from Hollenzen via the modern tunnel, and is dominated by the Brandenberger Kolm, a 2,700 m high mountain of the Zillertal Alps.

-The village is located in the Nature Park Zillertal Alps, the largest protected area of the Alps.
-It is self-evident that a large number of visitors are attracted by the fantastic mountains of this nature reserve.
-The municipal area does not only include 85 km of hiking trails, but also two mountain refuges, the Kolmhaus at 1,845 m and the Plauener Hütte at 2,373 m asl.
-The Kolmhaus refuge, located at the leading edge of a little valley basin, offers a sun terrace and is surrounded by a glorious vegetation with flowers such as bell-flowers, ambers and various orchids, which is all by virtue of local farmers who cultivated this area in summer until recently and protected it from scrub encroachment.
-By the way: at the reservoir Zillergründl at 1,850 m asl, at the border of the nature park, there is the Häusling generating station.
+Brandberg is located in the Nature Park Zillertal Alps: The municipal area includes a vast hiking trail network as well as two mountain huts, the Plauener Hütte built in 1898/99 and the Kolmhaus at 1,845 m a.s.l.
+The latter is located at the leading edge of a little valley basin, surrounded by a glorious vegetation with bell-flowers, ambers and various orchids, which is all by virtue of local farmers who cultivated this area until recently and protected it from scrub encroachment.

-Also some sights and interesting constructions can be visited in this village.
-There is e.g. the Schrofenmühle mill at the Mühlbach river, which has been in service until the 1950s.
-This mill is one of the few preserved mills of the Zillertal valley.
-It has been put under monumental protection and can be visited in guided tours.
-The Hanserhof farm, however, is a 500-year old farm, some components of which even date back to the 15th century, a matter of fact that was discovered in the course of recent renovations.
-The protagonist in winter is the skiing area Mayrhofen, offering 136 km of well-groomed ski slopes.
-Tobogganing, cross-country skiing and ice skating as well as snowshoeing make your holidays varied.
+In the village itself, there are some sights and interesting constructions: One of them is the Schrofen Mill at the Mühlbach river, which was in service until the Fifties.
+It is one of the few preserved mills of the Zillertal valley and has been put under monumental protection.
+The Hanserhof, however, is a 500-year old farm, some components of which even date back to the 15th century.
+The protagonist in winter is the Zillergrund, a paradise for snowshoe hikers.